Linux Data Acquisition Tool and

 $ multimeter > test.dat

-And if you want to log the data of two multimeters in two different files at the same time:
+And if you want to log the data of two multimeters in two different files at

 $ multimeter > test1.dat & multimeter /dev/ttyUSB1 > test2.dat